SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Let’s say that you have a dream of homesteading but you only have a small yard.
 The great news is that you can grow a surprising amount of food in a small space.
-There’s vertical gardening, which we’ve covered in another article, and there’s gardening in containers, towers and hydroponics.
-You can also grow indoors in pots and using grow lights.
+There’s vertical gardening, which we’ve covered in another article, and there’s gardening in containers, towers, and hydroponics.
+You can also grow indoors in pots and use grow lights.

 7 Steps To Get Started

 - Grow the foods your family eats the most.
 Of those:

 - Grow the foods that are best to preserve through canning, drying, fermenting and freezing

 - Grow the foods that cost the most to buy at the store, (this is where you will save the most money)

 - Plan to keep a compost bucket in your kitchen and

 - Set up a compost tumbler or bin outside so that you won’t have to spend money on nourishment for your plants.